Renting Servers in the Cloud: The Case of Equal Duration Jobs: Related Work

-The bin packing problem~\cite{lee1985simple} is one of the most fundamental \textit{NP-hard} (\cite{ds1979computers}) problems in the field of algorithm design that has received a lot of attention among researchers.
+The bin packing problem~\cite{lee1985simple} is one of the most fundamental \textit{NP-hard}~\cite{garey1979computers} problems in the field of algorithm design that has received a lot of attention among researchers.
 In the online setting of this problem, we are given a sequence of items with sizes in the range $(0,1]$.
 The goal is to pack these items in the minimum number of bins of capacity $1$.
 Many online algorithms have been designed for the bin packing problem; among them, \FF is among the most famous ones.
 This algorithm keeps the bins in the order in which they were opened and places a given item in the first bin that has enough space for it.
 If such a bin does not exist, it opens a new one.
 Ullman in~\cite{princeton1971performance} established the asymptotic bound on the competitive ratio of \FF of the form $1.7 \cdot OPT +3$.
-The additive term $3$ was improved multiple times~\cite{garey1972worst, garey1976resource, xia2010tighter} until $2013$ when Dosa et al. demonstrated the absolute ratio $1.7$~\cite{dosa2013first}.
+The additive term $3$ was improved multiple times~\cite{garey1972worst, garey1976resource, xia2010tighter} until $2013$ when Dosa and Sgall demonstrated the absolute ratio $1.7$~\cite{dosa2013first}.
 Another algorithm that we investigate in this paper is related to the bin packing \NF algorithm.
 This algorithm only allows one bin to be open at a time.
 If there is space, it assigns a given item to the open bin; otherwise, it closes that bin and opens a new one.
 Johnson et al.~\cite{johnson1974worst} proved that the competitive ratio of \NF is $2$.
-Other algorithms with better competitive ratios for this problem are known, such as \BF and $HARMONIC++$ with ratios of $1.7$ and $1.58$, respectively~\cite{princeton1971performance,seiden2002online}. \FF and \BF belong to the more general family of \AF algorithms, which is essentially the family of greedy algorithms (never open a new bin unless you have to).
+There are other algorithms for this problem as well such as \BF with ratio $1.7$~\cite{princeton1971performance} and the $HARMONIC$ family of algorithms.
+The currently best known algorithm is from the latter family, and has competitive ratio of $1.57829$~\cite{balogh2017new}. \FF and \BF belong to the more general family of \AF algorithms, which is essentially the family of greedy algorithms (never open a new bin unless you have to).
 In general, \AF has tight competitive ratio $2$; however, rather large sub-families of \AF have tight competitive ratio of $1.7$~\cite{johnson1973near}.
-However, we do not go into detail about those algorithms in this paper.
+However, in this paper, we do not go into detail about those algorithms.